mdnrkn/Calender-Generator/README.md

 ## License

-This Calendar Generator is open-source software licensed under the [MIT License](https://opensource.org/license/mit/).
+This Calendar Generator is open-source software licensed under the 'MIT License'.
+See the License file.

 Feel free to modify, enhance, and share this Calendar Generator according to your needs.\
 _<_ Happy coding _!_ _>_